sfigg/commercialization-public/test/hlk/developer/device-family.md

 >[!NOTE]
 >
-Hardware IDs that are added to a **DeviceFamily** must match the hardware IDs that Windows® reports for a device.
+Hardware IDs that are added to a **DeviceFamily** must match the hardware IDs that Windows reports for a device.